rmeneely/git-next-version/README.md

 It will then increment the LAST_VERSION by either a specified INCREMENT or by matching git commit messsages if *auto_increment* is set to 'true', setting the ${{ env.NEXT_VERSION }} environment variable.

-The *set_next_version_tag* if set to 'false' will still set the NEXT_VERSION variable, but will not create a matching git tag.
+The *set_next_version_tag* if set to 'true' will set the NEXT_VERSION variable, and will create a matching git tag.
 Additional options can override the default behavior as specified below.

 ## Usage